 College: University of Michigan

-Among the most popular of the free courses for students interested in computer programming, Coursera’s Programming for Everybody (Getting Started with Python) is offered through the University of Michigan.
-The course is part of a larger specialization that students can pursue entitled Python for Everybody and is the first of five classes required for specialization completion.
+The University of Michigan offers one of the most popular of the free courses for students interested in computer programming.
+Coursera’s Programming for Everybody (Getting Started with Python) is part of a larger specialization that students can pursue entitled Python for Everybody.
+It is the first of five individual courses required for specialization completion.
 Topics covered by University of Michigan School of Information Professor Charles Russell Severance include:

 - Computer Programming